swiftlang/swift-evolution/proposals/0413-typed-throws.md

 extension WrappedError: Uninhabited where E: Uninhabited { }
 ```

-With this, one can express "rethrowing" behavior that wrappers the underlying error via typed throws:
+With this, one can express "rethrowing" behavior that wraps the underlying error via typed throws:

 ```swift
 func translatesError<E: Error>(f: () throws(E) -> Void) throws(WrappedError<E>) { ... }